Keio University

 This renovation was a major project aimed at resolving seismic resistance issues and repairing deteriorated areas such as the exterior and interior to ensure its preservation for the future.

-The seismic isolation retrofit work, which was the main part of the renovation, adopted an innovative construction method that installs seismic isolation devices under the building's foundation to make it earthquake-resistant without changing the building's shape.
+The main part of the renovation, the seismic isolation retrofit work, employs an innovative method that installs seismic isolation devices beneath the building's foundation to make it earthquake-resistant without changing the building's shape.

-The Old University Library was built in 1912 (Meiji 45), with the Second Stack Room added in 1927 (Showa 2) and the Third Stack Room in 1961 (Showa 36).
-Consequently, the building has a unique shape, each structure is different, and the connections between buildings and facilities are complex.
-This time, the parts excluding the Third Stack Room were seismically isolated; while disconnecting the Third Stack Room, excavation was carried out to a depth of 6 meters next to it.
-Furthermore, some library functions were maintained and utilized during the construction, making the seismic isolation work extremely difficult as it had to be done without affecting the surroundings.
+The Old University Library was built in 1912, with the Second Stack Room added in 1927 and the Third Stack Room in 1961.
+As a result, the building has a unique shape, and each structure is different.
+Furthermore, the connections between buildings and the utility systems are intricately intertwined.
+This time, the sections excluding the Third Stack Room were seismically isolated.
+While disconnecting the Third Stack Room, excavation proceeded to a depth of 6 meters right next to it.
+Additionally, the work was carried out while maintaining some library functions and keeping the building in use, making the seismic isolation work extremely difficult to ensure it did not affect the surroundings.

 Since the work was primarily underground, a considerable amount of time was spent on excavation.
-To dig down to 6 meters while supporting the building, approximately 9,000 cubic meters of soil (equivalent to 1,350 ten-ton trucks) were removed.
-At the bottom, 1.8-meter-thick concrete called a pressure slab was poured, and at the same time, the building's foundation was firmly reinforced with concrete and PC steel.
+While supporting the building, approximately 9,000 cubic meters of soil (equivalent to 1,350 ten-ton trucks) were removed to dig down to 6 meters underground.
+At the bottom, 1.8-meter-thick concrete called a pressure slab was poured.
+Simultaneously, the building's foundation was firmly reinforced with concrete and PC steel.
 The space between that foundation and the pressure slab became the seismic isolation layer, where the seismic isolation devices were installed.
 The total building weight of 16,000 tons is supported by 54 seismic isolation devices.
 The load on a single device ranges from 300 to 400 tons.

 On January 15 and 16, 2019, work was carried out to transfer the building load to the seismic isolation devices.
 This was the so-called "transfer operation," performed by jacking down the load-transfer pillars.
-It was a moment of great tension, watching for any abnormal deformation in the building due to the load transfer.
-The transfer, which took two days, was completed successfully as planned, with a displacement (settlement) of only 2 mm (allowable value: 5 mm).
-The fact that it was performed with millimeter-level precision is a testament to the high level of technical skill of the people involved.
-You cannot tell by looking at the appearance above ground, but when you go underground, you can truly feel that it was a very large-scale and extensive project (photo).
+It was a moment of great tension, watching to see if the load transfer would cause any abnormal deformation in the building.
+The transfer, which took two days, was completed successfully as planned, with a displacement (settlement) of only 2 mm (allowable limit: 5 mm).
+The fact that this was achieved with millimeter-level precision is a testament to the high technical skills of the people involved.
+You cannot tell by looking at the appearance above ground, but when you go underground, you can truly feel that it was a quite spacious and large-scale project (photo).

 The preservation and repair work was carried out under the supervision of a work supervisor specializing in cultural properties.
 It was performed by specialized craftsmen for each trade, including brick, sheet metal, stone, slate, sashes, glass, and plaster.

-Although there are some areas, such as part of the landscaping, that have changed from before the construction, the exterior appearance of the building was maintained in its original form.
+Although some areas, such as part of the exterior landscaping, have changed from before the construction, the exterior appearance of the building was maintained in its original form.
 Bricks and stones were replaced and preserved, and finally, the entire building was cleaned.
-While it has become quite clean with the dark stains removed, it may be difficult to notice exactly how it has changed compared to before.
+It has become quite clean with the blackening removed, but it may be difficult to tell exactly how it has changed compared to before.

-The steel frames in the attic of the 5th floor of the First Stack Room remain twisted and bent due to war damage (photo).
+The steel frames in the attic on the 5th floor of the First Stack Room remain bent and twisted due to war damage (photo).
 We initially considered reinforcing them but ultimately decided to do nothing.
-This room was originally used as a stack room, but we decided to keep it empty, remove the ceiling, and make it available for viewing as a site that conveys the remains of the war.
+This room was originally used as a stack room, but we decided to leave it empty, remove the ceiling, and make it available for viewing as a site that conveys the remains of the war.
 It is worth a visit as something that tells the history of the hardships the building endured.

-In the repair work, there were many problems overall, but the Octagonal Tower was in particularly bad condition.
+In the repair work, there were many problems overall, but the condition of the Octagonal Tower was particularly dire.
 It originally had leaks, and during the Great East Japan Earthquake, bricks had fallen off.
-The stones on the exterior wall that were repaired after the war were in poor condition and looked as if they might fall at any moment.
+The exterior stones that were repaired after the war were in poor condition and looked as if they might fall at any moment.
 Being able to perform fundamental repairs this time was also important for the maintenance and management of the building.

 University campuses change their appearance with the times, but it is also important that there are landscapes that remain unchanged no matter how many years pass.
 The Old University Library will be passed down to the next generation as a cultural heritage and will continue to watch over the progress of Keio University.

-In the future, the Old University Library is planned to be developed as an exhibition room introducing the history of Keio University.
-Until now, it has been in a closed state, but by developing it into an exhibition room, it will become an environment that is easy for many people to enter.
+In the future, the Old University Library is scheduled to be set up as an exhibition room introducing the history of Keio University.
+Until now, it has been in a closed state, but by preparing it as an exhibition room, it will become an environment that is easy for many people to enter.

-Finally, handling an Important Cultural Property was a task that involved considerable mental strain on-site, but I would like to thank Mitsubishi Jisto Design Inc., the Association for Conservation of Cultural Heritage, Toda Corporation, and the Agency for Cultural Affairs, the Tokyo Metropolitan Government, and Minato City for their guidance.
+Finally, handling an Important Cultural Property was a task that involved considerable mental strain on-site.
+I would like to express my gratitude to Mitsubishi Jisho Design Inc., the Association for Conservation of Cultural Heritage, and Toda Corporation, who were involved in this construction, as well as the Agency for Cultural Affairs, the Tokyo Metropolitan Government, and Minato Ward for their guidance.

 Image